ngchngch/Assembly_landscape_of_the_forest_root_microbiome/README.md

 # Workflows

 ## Bioinfomatics
 We combined the root-tip fungal community datasets described in our previous study ([Noguchi and Toju *et al.*, 2024](https://doi.org/10.1002/ecm.1469)) with newly obtained prokaryotic data.
-The sequncing outputs were converted to sample-OTU matrix using the scripts in "Base_data/Bioinfomatics".
+The sequncing outputs were converted to a sample-OTU matrix using the scripts in "Base_data/Bioinfomatics".

 We then applied coverage-based rarefaction to the 1,270 root fungal and prokaryotic community data-sets.